Jinakaks/Derigible-Pi-Project/README.md

 # Derigible-Pi-Project
-I am building a derigible useing a raspberry pi and hydrogen generated via electrolysis
+I am building a derigible using a raspberry pi and hydrogen generated via electrolysis